 “For this reason I remind you to fan into flame the gift of God, which is in you through the laying on of my hands.”
 (2 Timothy 1:6, NIV)

-The Holy Spirit is not, as it is sometimes described, a gift from God; it is the gift of God.
+The Holy Spirit is not, as He is sometimes described, a gift from God; He is the gift of God.
 As finite beings, we lack the capacity to have 100 percent of an infinite God; but we should aspire (and perspire) toward the place where God is 100 percent within us.
 In other words, His will is our will — and we desire no other.

 What corners and niches in our living are bereft of God’s holy presence?